toanqc/portfolio/README.md

 # portfolio
 This is my portfolio website

-Building using:
+Building using: Bootstrap, AngularJS, Angular-Translate, UI-Route
-Bootstrap
-AngularJS
-Angular-Translate
-UI-Route